andisheegold/Byepervisor/README.md

 ## Summary
 PS5 hypervisor exploit for <= 2.xx firmware.
 Two vulnerabilities and exploit chains are contained in the repo, they are independent of each other and either can be used.
 One exploit is provided mainly just for preservation (`/_old_jump_table_exploit`), only the primary exploit chain needs to be used (QA flags exploit).

+**This research was presented at hardwear.io NL 2024, slides can be found [here](https://github.com/PS5Dev/Byepervisor/blob/main/Byepervisor_%20Breaking%20PS5%20Hypervisor%20Security.pdf).
+The talk will be published soon.

 **Jump Table Exploit**

 The first exploit uses a vulnerability where hypervisor code jump tables are shared with the guest kernel, and is contained in `/_old_jump_table_exploit/`.
 By hijacking the jump table entry for the `VMMCALL_HV_SET_CPUID_PS4` hypercall, code execution in the hypervisor can be achieved.
 We run a ROP chain that disables Nested Paging (NPT) and Guest Mode Execute Trap (GMET), which allows us to disable eXecute Only Memory (XOM) aka `xotext` in the kernel Page Table Entries (PTEs) to dump it, as well as enabling write in the PTEs to hook/patch the kernel as well.